 - Faulty electrical wiring and furnaces,

-Furthermore, if a fire breaks out, many buildings are required by law to have fire containment or extinguishing systems in place to limit the potential scope of the damage.
-However, if these alarms, sprinklers, or other devices fail, the individuals who are reliant upon them for their workplace safety may be gravely injured as a result.
+Furthermore, if a fire occurs, the law mandates many buildings to install fire containment or extinguishing systems to minimize the potential extent of the damage.
+Nonetheless, if these alarms, sprinklers, or other devices malfunction, the people depending on them for workplace safety might suffer severe injuries.

 A fire loss attorney can help you understand how a fire or explosion happened and locate the parties responsible for its resulting injuries or property damage.

 Fire and explosion cases may cause injuries to many people in a variety of ways.
-The initial explosion can cause severe burns to those in the immediate area, as well as injuries from the blast and flying debris.
+Those in the immediate area may suffer severe burns, injuries from the blast, and flying debris due to the initial explosion.
 Others in the building or around the area of the explosion can be hurt too, as the fire spreads or the building collapses.
 Anyone injured in those catastrophic events should talk to an attorney.